 For example, you are to build a Mall, road, bridge, Plant erection, etc. are one-time unique tasks & we call it a Project.
 Making tea or cleaning a house is not a Project as it is not Unique – It’s called operation.

 It’s a group of “related” projects that we can manage in a coordinated way.
 This is done to get collective benefits as we cannot control these ones by one.

-For example, we are having a project for Parking and the other is of a Road.
+For example, we have a project for Parking, and the other is of a Road.
 We will manage them through a Program as activities are closely related and hence beneficial.
 A dissimilar project can’t form a Program.

-A discipline that uses principles and procedures to help to manage a project to deliver a unique outcome, such as a product, result or service.
-The person responsible to run a project is called a Project Manager as per PMI standard as he is one who has Charter to utilize the project resources efficiently by applying the project management process.
+A discipline that uses principles and procedures to help to manage a project to deliver a unique outcome, such as a product, result, or service.
+The person responsible for running a project is called a Project Manager as per PMI standard as he is one who has Charter to utilize the project resources efficiently by applying the project management process.

-Program Management is the process to achieve the optimum result for the group of projects.
+Program Management is the process of achieving the optimum result for the group of projects.

 Program Manager is a person responsible for managing the program.